OliverSchlueter/Buildify/README.md

 # Buildify

-Easy build and deploy system
+Lightweight build and deployment system.<br>
+_Made for educational purposes, do not use in production._

 ## How to build from source